flatcar/flatcar-terraform/equinix-metal-aka-packet-without-instance-replacement/README.md

 # Equinix Metal (formerly known as Packet) without instance replacement

-This small setup can be used to provision Flatcar nodes on [Equinix Metal](https://metal.equinix.com/) with the instance user data (Ignition config) of the node on AWS S3.
-It is an experiment to show how to circumvent instance replacement when updating the node user data by replacing just the AWS S3 contents and telling Ignition to rerun on the node.
-This only works when the Ignition config contains a directive to reformat the root filesystem, so that no old state is kept.
-The advantage is to be able to keep persistent data on another partition, keep the same IP address, and to reduce the time of re-applying a configuration change.
-Drawbacks are changing SSH host keys and a changing `/etc/machine-id` value, and due to a current limitation an additional reboot when provisioning the first time.
+This small setup can be used to provision Flatcar nodes on [Equinix Metal](https://metal.equinix.com/) with the instance user data (Ignition config) used for reconfiguration.
+The advantage is to be able to keep persistent data, keep the same IP address, and to reduce the time of re-applying a configuration change.

+This setup uses `flatcar-reset` to clean the rootfs while preserving allowed paths, but you can also use the [reinstall](https://registry.terraform.io/providers/equinix/equinix/latest/docs/resources/equinix_metal_device#reinstall) option and drop `reprovision-helper` at the expense of losing all rootfs data.

 Edit the [Container Linux Config](https://kinvolk.io/docs/flatcar-container-linux/latest/container-linux-config-transpiler/configuration/) `cl/machine-mynode.yaml.tmpl` file if you like, then create the following `terraform.tfvars` with a machine `mynode`, corresponding to the Container Linux Config file name.
 If you add more machines, create new files for them under `cl/`.